livz/livz.github.io/_posts/2016-03-17-binary-master-lieutenant-5.md

    * the exploit
 ```

-This concludesthe Binary Mastery challenges.
+This concludes the Binary Mastery challenges.
 I hope this was a good learning opportunity and thanks again to the challenge creators!

 The learning doesn't stop here of course, so stay hungry stay foolish :)